Santa Clara University: Colleges and schools

 Santa Clara University is organized into six professional schools, the School of Arts and Sciences, School of Education and Counseling Psychology, SCU Leavey School of Business, School of Engineering, Jesuit School of Theology, and the School of Law.
 The university's professional schools are all led by an academic dean.

 College of Arts and Sciences

 The College of Arts and Sciences offers Bachelor of Science and Bachelor of Arts degrees.

 Leavey School of Business

 The Leavey School of Business was founded in 1923 and accredited by the Association to Advance Collegiate Schools of Business thirty years later.
 Students can earn a Bachelor of Science in Commerce, Master of Business Administration, Executive Master of Business Administration, and Master of Science in Information Systems (MSIS).

-Drew Starbird has been Dean of the school since 2010.
-Starbird is to be replaced by Caryn Beck-Dudley starting in the 2015–16 school year.
+Drew Starbird has been dean of the school since 2010.
+He was replaced by Caryn Beck-Dudley starting in the 2015–16 school year.

 Education, Counseling Psychology, and Pastoral Ministries

 The School of Education, Counseling Psychology, and Pastoral Ministries was created in fall 2001, bringing together graduate programs in Counseling Psychology, Education, and Pastoral Ministries.
 Approximately 800 graduate students are enrolled in the school, with 200 studying psychology, 400 studying education, and the remainder studying pastoral ministries.